-- Read and follow the child seat manufacturer instructions → . - Preferably mount the child seat on the rear bench seat behind the front passenger seat so that child may exit the vehicle on the sidewalk side. - Disable the front passenger front airbag when mounting a child seat facing backwards on the front passenger seat. - When mounting the child seat on the front passenger seat, position the front passenger seat fully back → page 28. - Always leave sufficient clear space around the child seat.
+- Read and follow the child seat manufacturer instructions → ▲. - Preferably mount the child seat on the rear bench seat behind the front passenger seat so that child may exit the vehicle on the sidewalk side. - Only assemble child seats with the rear seat in the upright position > page 73, Rear seat backrest rake adjustment. - Disable the front passenger front airbag when mounting a child seat facing backwards on the front passenger seat. - When assembling child seats on the front passenger seat, place the front passenger seat backwards according to the child seat's assembly instructions page 28. - Always leave sufficient clear space around the child seat.
 Adjust the seat in front of the child seat, if necessary.
 Observe and follow without fail the correct driver seat or front passenger seat position → page 28. - The child seat backrest must fully rest against the vehicle seat backrest.
 Adjust the backrest position to have the child seat fully resting against it.
-Should the installed child seat touch the head restraint of the vehicle seat, preventing it from correctly resting on the vehicle's backrest, push the head restraint way up or remove and store it safely in the vehicle → page 72.
+Should the installed child seat touch the head restraint of the vehicle seat, preventing it from correctly resting on the vehicle's backrest, push the head restraint way up or remove and store it safely in the vehicle → page 74.